top of page

 A comparative, evidence-informed review of osteopathic approaches to Idiopathic Somatic Dysfunction (ISD) in dogs, drawing practical insights from human and equine research.

-By examining similarities in biomechanics, myofascial connections, and compensatory behaviours across the three species, the review identifies several principles that can guide more effective canine treatment.
-The findings highlight the value of cross-species learning, support evidence-based assessment and intervention, and recommend further targeted research to strengthen clinical practice in canine osteopathy.
+By examining similarities in biomechanics, myofascial connections, and compensatory behaviours across all three species, this review identifies key principles that can guide more effective assessment and treatment in canine osteopathy.
+The findings highlight the value of cross-species learning, support evidence-based clinical decision-making, and recommend further targeted research to strengthen best practice in canine osteopathic care.

 Evidence Informed Care For Improved Biomechanics & Functional Movement in Canines